MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/form-designer-header-properties.md

 To show or hide the header flyout for model-driven forms, follow these steps.

+  > [!NOTE]
-Note: Use the new form designer, the classic form designer does not provide the ability to show or hide the header flyout.
+  > Use the new form designer, the classic form designer does not provide the ability to show or hide the header flyout.

 1. Open the form designer to create or edit a form.
 More information: [Create a form or Edit a form](create-and-edit-forms.md)
 2. Select the form header by clicking on the header in the form preview or by using the [tree view](using-tree-view-on-form.md).
 3. In the property pane, select **High density** to use high density form header.